ETakola/NorthernLapwing_CurrentFutureMovements/README.md

 ## Overview

-This repository hosts the codebase, documentation, and supporting data for an individual-based modelling (IBM) project focused on the Northern Lapwing (_Vanellus vanellus_).
-The goal of this project is to simulate lapwing behavioral ecology at the individual level to investigate population dynamics under varying environmental and anthropogenic conditions.
+This repository hosts the codebase, documentation, and supporting data for a movement ecology project focused on the Northern Lapwing (_Vanellus vanellus_).
+The goal of this project is to model and simulate lapwing movement at the individual level to investigate population dynamics under varying environmental and anthropogenic conditions.

-The IBM framework enables mechanistic exploration of spatially and temporally explicit processes, allowing for a more realistic representation of species-environment interactions than aggregate-level models.
-By capturing individual variability in behavior, movement, reproduction, and survival, we aim to identify critical drivers of lapwing population trends and assess conservation and land management interventions.

 Here ia a picture of a Northern Lapwing: https://cdn.download.ams.birds.cornell.edu/api/v1/asset/609204339/2400